cdepillabout/heterocephalus-example/README.md

 ```

 Everything within the `compileText` quasiquote is expanded at compile-time into
 Haskell code.
-This tutorial will walk-through how to see what code is
+This tutorial explains how to see exactly what code is
 generated.

 ## The Setup